-As the first country to have organised commercial bungee jumping 28 years ago, it would be remiss not to include it here.
-Today you can still jump off the famous Kawarau Bridge, Queenstown, where those first jumps took place.
+As the first country to have organized commercial bungee jumping 28 years ago, it would be remiss not to include it here.
+Today you can still jump off the famous Kawarau Bridge, Queenstown – New Zealand, where those first jumps took place.

 Rock Climbing in America:

 From the UK to Europe, New Zealand to Thailand, there are crags to suit beginners and experienced climbers all over the world, but nowhere more so than America.
 The rock formations in Kentucky, Colorado, California, and many other states will test your climbing ability to the full.